Filing for Bankruptcy in South Dakota

 • Tools of the trade.
 None, but you can use the South Dakota wildcard exemption to protect tools of the trade (described below).

 • Insurance.
-Life insurance proceeds up to $10,000 if the beneficiary is a surviving spouse or child (§ 43-45-6); health benefits up to $20,000; the proceeds or cash value of an endowment or life insurance policy, up to $20,000 (§ 58-12-4); annuity contract proceeds up to $250 per month (§ 58-12-8); life insurance proceeds if the policy specifically states that it cannot be used to pay creditors (§ 58-15-70); fraternal benefit society benefits (§ 58-37A-18).
+Life insurance proceeds up to $10,000 if the beneficiary is a surviving spouse or child (§ 43-45-6); health benefits up to $20,000; the proceeds or cash value of an endowment or life insurance policy, up to $20,000 (§ 58-12-4); annuity contract proceeds up to $250 per month (§ 58-12-8); life insurance proceeds if the policy states explicitly that it cannot be used to pay creditors (§ 58-15-70); fraternal benefit society benefits (§ 58-37A-18).

 Exempt your property carefully.
-The bankruptcy trustee—the court-appointed official assigned to manage your case—will review the exemptions.
+The bankruptcy trustee, the court-appointed official assigned to manage your case, will review the exemptions.
 A trustee who disagrees with your exemptions will likely try to resolve the issue informally.
 If unsuccessful, the trustee will file an objection with the bankruptcy court, and the judge will decide whether you can keep the property.

 Example.
 Mason owns a rare, classic car worth $15,000, but the state vehicle exemption doesn't cover it entirely.
-Believing that the car qualifies as art—at least in his mind—Mason exempts it using his state's unlimited artwork exemption.
+Believing that the car qualifies as art, at least in his mind, Mason exempts it using his state's unlimited artwork exemption.
 The trustee disagrees with Mason's characterization and files an objection with the court.
 The judge will likely decide the vehicle doesn't qualify as art.

 Purposefully making inaccurate statements could be considered fraudulent.
 Bankruptcy fraud is punishable by up to $250,000, 20 years in prison, or both.

-Hiring a Bankruptcy Lawyer in South Dakota
+Should I Hire a Bankruptcy Lawyer in South Dakota?

 Most people find it worthwhile to get counsel.
 A bankruptcy attorney will help you: